edhull/edhull.github.io/_posts/2025-08-23-predbat-docker-tesla.md

 There are many reasons I was interested in having a PV/battery system installed, however earlier this year we had a number of power cuts in short succession affecting the local area due to a faulty underground cable.
 The power cuts went on for so long that they resulted in me needing to downtools at work, and there’s nothing like being plunged into darkness with a very hungry 3-month-old baby needing his bottles sterilised to make you realise just how dependent you are on the electricity grid!

 After a lot of research, I took the plunge and reached out to [Heatable](https://heatable.co.uk/) about having a solar and battery system installed.
 I first stumbled across Heatable through their [YouTube channel](https://www.youtube.com/@Heatable) where they have some fantastic content.

-They aren’t the cheapest installers, but they handle absolutely everything.
+Heatable aren’t the cheapest installers, but they handle absolutely everything.
 I figured if I was going to spend a lot of money on a PV installation, I’d much rather have the peace of mind that it would be done properly the first time.

 There are quite a few options around solar/battery combos, and I went with the Tesla Powerwall 3 for my battery due to a combination of the warranty and features provided by the Tesla Gateway for powercut situations.